AvaProtocol/OAK-docs/_docs/price-automation-explained.md

 ## User Experience (assumptions)

-Dotsama’s degens can get ready to buy the next dip, buy the spike faster, and (actually) take profits next time - OAK now supports cross-chain automation on supported Kusama parachains connected to Turing Network using a stream of data that you define.
+Dotsama’s degens can get ready to buy the next dip, buy the spike faster, and (actually) take profits next time - Ava Protocol now supports cross-chain automation on supported Kusama parachains connected to Turing Network using a stream of data that you define.

-While the naming and examples for these APIs imply a use case where the data stream is an asset price and the trigger is a swap, OAK APIs can be used by any multi-chain application to offer users the ability to perform any action at some point in the future.
+While the naming and examples for these APIs imply a use case where the data stream is an asset price and the trigger is a swap, Ava Protocol APIs can be used by any multi-chain application to offer users the ability to perform any action at some point in the future.

 Examples of “any action” include swaps (buys and sells), transfers (recurring and conditional payments), compounding yield (claim and supply / stake), and many more (any blockchain extrinsic or smart contract function).
 If “at some point in the future” for your user means a point or frequency in “time”, then you’re looking for the [Time Trigger APIs](https://docs.oak.tech/docs/time-automation-explained/).
 You’re in the right place if you want to **use any off-chain data to trigger future transactions**.